pgdurand/BeeDeeM/README.md

 *BeeDeeM* is a general purpose **B**ioinformatics **D**atabank **M**anager.

 It provides a suite of command-line and UI softwares to install and use major sequence databanks and biological classifications.
+It is the ideal companion of the [NCBI BLAST suite of softwares](https://pgdurand.gitbooks.io/beedeem/test_install.html#run-a-blast-search).

 ## Main features